henrybarreto/henrybarreto.github.io/_posts/2024-08-31-homemade_application_firewall_for_linux.md

 layout: post
 title: Homemade application firewall for Linux
 description:
-    Use Linux namespaces and tools like UFW or IP Tables to create an isolated network environment for specific applications.
-This method allows precise control over application traffic, offering a straightforward solution for managing network access on Linux.
+    Utilize Linux namespaces alongside tools like UFW or IP Tables to create an isolated network environment tailored for specific applications.
+This approach allows for precise control over application traffic, offering a simple and easy solution for managing network access and implementing firewall rules on Linux.
-keywords: linux, application, firewall, ip, namespaces, simple
+keywords: linux, application, firewall, ip, namespaces, simple, easy
 ---

 Firewalls on Linux normally work on network interfaces, managing and controlling